 Seating is theater-style in the Lower Gallery Reserved section as well as the Upper/SIde Gallery Chair section, therefore coolers are limited to 14” long x 9” high x 10” wide or a bag (backpack) that would fit between your feet while seated.
 The Upper/Side Gallery open sand/blanket seating does not have any restrictions other than to respect your fellow neighbors when it comes to picnicking and cooler sizes.
 Due to limited space in Premium and Cafe Table Seating, coolers are not permitted.

 What are the seats like for each section?

 The Premium, Cafe Table and Lower Gallery Reserved sections include assigned seating.
 Premium seating provides a more substantial Adirondack chair that is very comfortable and padded.
 Cafe Table chairs are comfortable high backed patio chairs with a cushion.
 The Lower Gallery Reserved chairs are preset, high-backed chairs without padding.
 The seats that are set for Upper/Side Gallery (which are not assigned seating) are regular height, high-back chairs without padding.
 As an alternative, many patrons choose to bring a blanket to use to pad the seat or keep warm after the sun goes down.
 As we stated, we now set a limited number of chairs in the Upper/Side Gallery.
-However, for patrons that still wish to bring their own chairs into the Upper/Side Gallery, the chair must be a low back, sand chair.
-The legs must be approximately four inches or less in height and the backs cannot exceed the shoulder.
-High back camp chairs may be permitted as long as they do not block the view of patrons behind you.
+Patrons may also choose to bring their own chairs as long as they do not block the view of patrons behind you.
 Please note that our staff may help you find a suitable place for any chairs deemed to be very high.

 What if I use a wheelchair or have a mobility impairment?